fusioncharts/dev_centre_docs/using-with-server-side-languages/tutorials/drill-down-charts-using-php-mysql.md

 ---
-permalink: using-with-server-side-languages/tutorials/drill-down-charts-using-php-mysql.html
+permalink: using-with-server-side-languages/tutorials/drill down -charts-using-php-mysql.html
 title: Create Drill-Down Charts using PHP and MySQL | FusionCharts
-description: In this tutorial we take a look at how to create a multi-level drill-down linked chart using PHP and MySQL.
+description: In this tutorial we take a look at how to create a multi-level drill down  linked chart using PHP and MySQL.
 heading: Create Drill-Down Charts using PHP and MySQL
 chartPresent: true
 ---

-Quite often, you will be required to let your user to drill-down from yearly data to quarterly data, quarterly data to monthly data (in a chart showing sales figures) or from categories to individual items (in a chart for a retail store). <a href="http://www.fusioncharts.com/download/" target="_blank">FusionCharts Suite XT</a> makes this very easy with __LinkedCharts__, using which you can create unlimited levels of drill-down charts from a single data source in minutes.
+Quite often, you will be required to let your user to drill down  from yearly data to quarterly data, quarterly data to monthly data (in a chart showing sales figures) or from categories to individual items (in a chart for a retail store). <a href="http://www.fusioncharts.com/download/" target="_blank">FusionCharts Suite XT</a> makes this very easy with __LinkedCharts__, using which you can create unlimited levels of drill down  charts from a single data source in minutes.

-In this tutorial we take a look at how to create a multi-level drill-down linked chart using PHP and MySQL.
+In this tutorial we take a look at how to create a multi-level drill down  linked chart using PHP and MySQL.

 ## Pre-requisites: